Globalshift.co.uk - copyright © 2009 to 2023; All rights reserved.

 Petroleum exploration in Sri Lanka began in 1967 when CGG acquired 420 kms of onshore and 75 kms of offshore seismic data on behalf of the Ceylon Petroleum Corporation (CPC).

 A Soviet company then acquired 4,837 kms of marine seismic data from 1972 to 1975 as well as some onshore data to evaluate the Palk Bay area in the Cauvery Basin.
-In 1974 they drilled Pesalai-1 on Mannar Island, encountering gas shows in an Early Cretaceous sandstone.
+In 1974 the company drilled Pesalai-1 on Mannar Island, encountering gas shows in an Early Cretaceous sandstone.
 Two more wells were drilled nearby without success and there has been no further activity onshore.

-In 1976 Western Geophysical acquired 1,947 km of seismic data around the island and 2,829 kms in the Palk Strait and Gulf of Mannar.
+In 1976 Western Geophysical acquired 1,947 kms of seismic data around the island and 2,829 kms in the Palk Strait and Gulf of Mannar.
 Marathon then drilled two exploration wells, Palk Bay-1 and Delft-1, in the Cauvery Basin targeting horst blocks but failed to encounter any hydrocarbons.

 In 1981 Cities Services acquired interests in the Cauvery and Mannar basins.
 They collected 1,289 kms of seismic in the Gulf of Mannar and 267 kms in Palk Bay and drilled the unsuccessful Pearl-1 well on the northeast shelf of the Gulf.
 It penetrated a thick Late Cretaceous sandstone unit.

 In 2007 the Mannar Basin was divided into 9 blocks of which 3 three were offered in a licensing round.
 Only Block SL2007-01-001 was licensed to Cairn India who went on to acquire seismic data and drill 4 deep water wells from 2011 to 2013.
 Two gas discoveries were made in 2011.

-A second licensing round was launched in 2013 but this attracted only 2 bidders, neither of which proceeded to acquire a license, and then Cairn pulled out in 2014, unable to develop its discoveries commercially.
+A second licensing round was launched in 2013 but this attracted only 2 bidders, neither of which acquired a license.
+Cairn then pulled out in 2014, unable to develop its discoveries commercially.

-For recent events see News Briefs.
+For recent events see News

 SRI LANKA: SEDIMENTARY BASINS